EAC-21/Python-for-Data-Science/Assigment 2/README.md

-# 📊 Python for Python 3Data Science Assignment - Session 2
+# 📊 Python Data Science Assignment - Session 2

 Welcome to **Session 2** of our Data Science course!
 In this session, we build on basic Python skills and explore more advanced data handling techniques.